Morning: an American Jisei

 13

 The sparrow returns.
-Or perhaps it is another bird.
-It is impossible to tell.
+Or another.
+Impossible to tell.

 14